SuperMewio/Dummy-sudo-for-doas/README.md

 # Dummy-sudo-for-doas
-This is a dummy arch package that with satisfy base-devel's sudo dependency allowing me to uninstall sudo and also create a symlink so sudo will use doas.
+This is a dummy arch package that will satisfy base-devel's sudo dependency allowing me to uninstall sudo and also create a symlink so sudo will use doas.

 Simply open a terminal and install the PKGBUILD file from it's folder location.